-Our Lady’s Abingdon School (OLA) has a well-deserved reputation for providing academic excellence for boys and girls aged 3 to 18.
-Most of our students go on to continue their studies at the university of their choice.
+Our Lady’s Abingdon School (OLA) has a well-deserved reputation for providing academic excellence for boys and girls aged 7 to 18.

-Our Nursery and Reception classes, Junior School, Senior School and Sixth Form are located on a single site with adjacent sports playing field, within easy walking distance of Abingdon Town Centre.
+Our Lower School, Senior School and Sixth Form are all located on a single site with adjacent sports playing field, within easy walking distance of Abingdon Town Centre.

 We provide transport to school for pupils from locations across South Oxfordshire making it easy to be part of our community.

 Why not come and see us in action by arranging a private visit or attending one of our regular Open Days.